 - A Programmer is someone who can solve problems by by manipulating computer code.
 They can have a wide range of skill levels—from just being “ok” with basic scripting to being an absolute sorcerer with any language.

 - A Hacker is someone who makes things.
 In this context, it’s someone who makes things by programming computers.
 This is the original, and purest definition of the term, i.e., that you have an idea and you “hack” something together to make it work.
 It also applies to people who tinker with things in a way that extends or changes their functionality, or otherwise uses them in ways that weren’t originally intended.

 - A Developer is a formally trained programmer.
 They don’t just solve problems or create things, but do so in accordance with a set of design and implementation principles.
 These include things like performance, maintainability, scale, robustness, and (ideally) security.

-In short, all three solve problems using code.
-Programmer is the umbrella term which means problem solver, a Hacker is the creator/tinkerer, and a Developer is a formally trained programmer who doesn’t just solve problems but does so in a structured and disciplined way likely learned as part of a formal education.
+Programmers solve problems using code, a Hacker is a creator/tinkerer, and a Developer is a formally trained programmer who doesn’t just solve problems but does so in a structured and disciplined way that was probably learned formally.

 People can be any combination of these.
 Here’s how they relate to each other (also see the Venn diagram above):